darkrelics/eidolon-engine/documentation/incremental-design.md

 ## 1. Executive Summary

 This document provides the technical design specifications for implementing the Incremental Game component of the Eidolon Engine.
-It details the system architecture, data flows, API specifications, and integration patterns required to deliver a timer-based story progression system that seamlessly integrates with the existing MUD infrastructure.
+It details the system architecture, data flows, API specifications, and integration patterns required to deliver a timer-based story progression system that seamlessly integrates with the existing MUD infrastructure using a simplified serverless approach.

 ## 2. System Architecture Overview